 Armed protester demonstrates outside Kenosha courthouse as Kyle Rittenhouse jury resumes deliberations

-With an armed protester standing outside the courthouse, jurors in the Kyle Rittenhouse trial have begun their second day of deliberations Wednesday.
+KENOSHA, WIS. — With an armed protester standing outside the courthouse, jurors in the Kyle Rittenhouse trial began their second day of deliberations Wednesday.

 While the predominantly white jury debated the very specific legal question at the heart of the teen’s self-defense case, protesters outside the courthouse have been arguing over the broader issues of gun rights and racial inequities that have loomed large over the case from the onset.